-By the creators of Polar Pierre was to be a new title called Adam Caveman, another platform game in the same style.
+From the publishers of Polar Pierre was to be a new title called Adam Caveman, another platform game with cute large characters.
 Bizarrely this title never had a release, and still remains at large today.
 What happened?

 An advert was shown in issue 19 of Zzap 64, but then never appeared again.
 It appeared alongside Polar Pierre and was advertised as being available for both the C64 and Atari.
-You can check out the advert here.
+You can check out the advert in the scans below.

 The game itself seems like a BC’s Quest for Tires style of game, mixed with a bit of Frak for good measure.
-Maybe it was for that reason that the game was canned?….
-Not even the Atari version exists.
 Maybe Databyte went under just before this one could get a release?
 (This and Mumbles Super Spy didn’t quite make it.. and only Polar Pierre did).

 Thanks to Fabrizio Bartoloni, the game was found to have been reviewed and listed as available for both Atari 800 and C64 in MC Microcomputer (See scans – interestingly showing Galivan as a screenshot and also Mumbles Superspy), which Fabrizio reports was a usually reliable magazine.
 The magazine suggests it was good graphically and played well.

 Apparently the game was available from Mastertronic, an Italian distribution of the UK company.
-Computer Boss International also listed the game as available on both cassette and disk in an advert within Swedish magazine Dator Magazin (see scans).
+Computer Boss International also listed the game as available on both cassette and disk in an advert within Swedish magazine Dator Magazin.

-Contributor Gaz Spence also made a good point that Polar Pierre was originally copyrighted by Datamost Inc in 1984 but later Digicorp Incorporated owned the copyright by 1986.
+GTW64 researcher Gaz Spence made a good point that Polar Pierre was originally copyrighted by Datamost Inc in 1984 but later Digicorp Incorporated owned the copyright by 1986.
 It’s therefore possible that Adam Caveman was originally being developed for or by Datamost.

-In July 2021, contributor Kratki made a good spot that the style of the game is quite similar visually to those created by Optimum Resource, Inc. As Kratki rightly points out, there is no link with them to Databyte, but it is something to chase and check out/rule out.
+In July 2021, contributor Kratki then made a good spot that the style of the game is quite similar visually to those created by Optimum Resource, Inc. As Kratki rightly points out, there is no link with them to Databyte, but it was something to chase and check out/rule out.
 We never had a response from those involved to confirm.

-Contributions: Art Huff, Fabrizio Bartoloni, Ross Sillifant, Kratki, Gaz Spence
+Contributions: Art Huff, Fabrizio Bartoloni, Ross Sillifant, Kratki, Gaz Spence, Ron Rosen

 - 05/03/22 – New suggestion from Gaz Spence regarding who may have been involved on the game.